 I realized the best job in the hospital was that of the surgeons’.
 I went on to college and graduated from the University of Texas at Austin in 1979, finishing medical school at the University of Texas Medical Branch in 1984.
 I then went on to complete a 5 year General Surgery residency and subsequently became an Assistant Professor of Surgery.

 My emphasis throughout residency was GI surgery and included extensive experience with the weight loss procedure called the Vertical Banded Gastroplasty ( VBG ).
 This procedure was found to have a high failure rate and for that reason I chose to not offer it as I began my private practice.

-Cliff then began a hand surgery fellowship but it wasn’t long before he realized his real passion was GI surgery.
-He began his private general surgery practice in Nacogdoches Texas in 1990, where he continues to have a satellite office today.
-He chose Nacogdoches because after his experiences with hand surgery in Oakland California, he thought smaller was better.
+I then began a hand surgery fellowship but it wasn’t long before he realized my real passion was GI surgery.
+I began my private general surgery practice in Nacogdoches Texas in 1990, where I continue to have a satellite office today.
+I chose Nacogdoches because after my experiences with hand surgery in Oakland California, I thought smaller was better.

-Cliff became a fellow in the American College of Surgeons (FACS) and was Board Certified by the American Board of Surgery in 1990.
-1990 also marked the beginning of laparoscopic surgery, and he quickly found that his skill set fit laparoscopic GI surgery.
-His advanced laparoscopic experience began in 1992, performing hiatal hernia repairs (Nissen Fundoplications).
+My advanced laparoscopic experience began in 1992, performing hiatal hernia repairs (Nissen Fundoplications).
 At that time there were only a handful of surgeons in the world performing this procedure.
-It continues to be a rewarding part of his practice and has many similarities with bariatric surgery.
+It continues to be a rewarding part of my practice and has many similarities with bariatric surgery.

-Cliff has a passion for what he does, and wakes every morning eager to do more.
-He gets to use his skillset in surgery and then see and feel how that changes people’s lives for the better.
+I have an enormous passion for what I do.
+I wake every morning eager to do more.
+I’m very fortunate that I get to use my skill-set in surgery, and then see and feel how that changes people’s lives for the better.